hakancelikdev/unimport/docs/FAQ.md

 ### Long answer

-Imagine that you are working with a team, not everyone's coding environment is the same, not everyone uses PyCharm or VScode. if you want to apply certain standards, pre-commit can be used, it helps a lot, and if you want to make sure that unnecessary imports are removed before committing, you should use unimport with pre-commit, or Let's say you want to make sure that there are no unnecessary imports in your entire project, unimport will help you.
+Imagine that you are working with a team where everyone may not have the same coding environment.
+For instance, not everyone uses PyCharm or VSCode.
+In such a scenario, if you want to apply certain standards, you can use pre-commit.
+It can be helpful.
+Furthermore, if you want to ensure that unnecessary imports are removed before committing, you should use Unimport with pre-commit.
+Let's assume that you want to ensure that there are no unnecessary imports in your entire project.
+In that case, Unimport will help you achieve this goal.